Configuring Secondary Node

 On this page:

 - Upgrade & Downgrade

 - Using Plugins

 To install a secondary node, follow these steps:

 On the secondary node machine, install the TeamCity software as usual: download the distribution package and follow the installation wizard.

-Provide path to the shared Data Directory via the
+Provide the path to the shared Data Directory via the

 Add additional arguments to the